OranWeb/TCEssentials/content/en/docs/prologue/basic-elements.md

 City jobs pay really less, but they give you work stats, a bunch of merits are also available to be unlocked in a city job and they also are a stepping stone to unlocking passives like reviving, spying etc and then moving over to a company once you have good work stats

 Directors may message you to join their Companies, well congrats on getting an invite but dont forget to enquire about the pay and specials before you join them.
 If you like what they offer apply to their company, otherwise you can also post on [This Thread](https://www.torn.com/forums.php?p=threads&f=46&t=15907925&b=0&a=0) to receive offers from directors.

+I said 2 options but there's the third option to run a company its not really gucci, the management of company itself is a PIA and can quickly turn into a money sink if you don't know what you're doing, before you even start a company its recommended that you buy both the company stocks TGP and TCP and also complete Business course.
+There's always the gratification of building up a company yourself... the bootstraps yada yada thingy but generally its not worth it you'd be better off just buying an existing company and running it.

 ### Gym